kabarton62/cybersec-tools-II/web_app_enum/exercise2.md

 sudo apt update && sudo apt install legion
 ```

 3. **skipfish** - Another free and open source web application security tool that is included with Kali.
-Skipfish writes the results to an html file that can be viewed with a browser.
+Skipfish is an active web application security tool that writes the results to an html file that can be viewed with a browser.
 4. **wapiti** - A web application audit tool similar to skipfish.
 And, similar to skipfish, the results can be written to html and viewed with a browser.

 ## Operating select vulnerability scanning tools